Posted 8:33 a.m. Monday, Aug. 17, 2020

 What does drought mean for endangered California salmon?
 UWL biology prof has answers

-The new study, published in the journal Global Change Biology, tracked nearly 20,000 tagged fish in Sonoma County streams over a seven-year period from 2011-17.
+, published in the journal Global Change Biology, tracked nearly 20,000 tagged fish in Sonoma County streams over a seven-year period from 2011-17.
 The Russian River watershed is home to a highly endangered population of coho salmon, which nearly collapsed in the early 2000s, but has been recovering since then through a conservation hatchery program and other efforts.

 Climate change is projected to lead to more frequent and severe droughts in California.
 In the Russian River watershed, and elsewhere in coastal California, salmon spend much of their lives in small streams.
 These streams often dry up in places during hot, dry conditions, leaving pools of water that become disconnected or completely dry.